SkyTruth/CrowdProjects/Data/FrackFinder/PA/README.md

 multiple geometries from being recorded, which is not a problem for single ponds, but for multiple ponds in close proximity that are attached to a single clustered pond point, only the first drawn polygon was recorded.
-The solution to this problem involved two things: the operator was instructed to now skip any multi-ponds while a patch was developed and deployed.
+The solution to this problem involved two things: the analyst was instructed to now skip any multi-ponds while a patch was developed and deployed.
 The patch was successful but introduced an inconsistency in the output data by storing the polygons in a slightly different way than the original application.
 The difference is